Tom Thumb: History

 In the mid-18th century, books began appearing specifically for children, and Tom was cited as the author of titles such as Tommy Thumb's Song Book (1744) and Tommy Thumb's Little Story Book (c.
 1760).
 In 1791, Joseph Ritson remarked that Tom's popularity was known far and wide: "Every city, town, village, shop, stall, man, woman, and child, in the kingdom, can bear witness to it."

 Tom's story was originally intended for adults, but it was relegated to the nursery by the mid-19th century.
 Vulgar episodes were sanitized, and moralizing colored the tale.
+Some of the modifications may have been overdone.
+When eaten, Tom typically escapes from the mouth rather than passing through the alimentary canal.
+In some versions, Merlin's role in facilitating the birth of Tom Thumb is deleted—instead, Tom is given to adoptive parents by the Fairy Queen.
 In Charlotte Mary Yonge's 1856 adaptation, Tom resists his natural urges to play impish pranks, renounces his ties to Fairyland, and pronounces himself a Christian.
 As Mordred's rebellion wears on in the last days of Arthur's reign, Tom refuses to return to Fairyland, preferring to die as an honorable Christian.

-In 1863, Dinah Maria Craik Mulock refused to cleanse the tale's questionable passages and let the story speak for itself.
-She adds material, and Tom has adventures that again involve being swallowed by a miller and a salmon, being imprisoned in a mousetrap, angering King Thunston and his queen, and finally dying from the poisonous breath of a spider.
-Tom's tale has since been adapted to all sorts of children's books with new material added and existing material reworked, but his mischievous nature and his bravery remain undiminished.
+In 1863, Dinah Maria Craik Mulock's fairytale adaptaion avoided such moralizing, and added material from the metrical version of Tom Thumb (see below).